FaiBarazi/k_data/README.md

   * main.py: The flask app code with the logic of handling the GET calls.
   * requirements.txt: python lib requirements to run the service.

-* data: 2 csv files.
+* data: 1 csv file:
-  * sample_mixed.csv: the original csv with ";" as delimiter.
+  * sample_mixed_comma.csv: the sample_mixed.csv  file with the delimiter changed
-  * sample_mixed_comma.csv: the original file with the delimiter changed to ","; to make it easier to load the data to mongodb.
-The file is manipulated with pandas.
+  to "," using pandas.

 ## Setup:
 Make sure you have docker and docker-compose installed.